rjauquet/django-searchable/README.rst

     query = ~SearchQuery('superman') & SearchQuery('batman')
     results = Blog.objects.search(query)

-`.search` adds a `rank` annotation and automatically filters and sorts the resulting queryset.
+:code:`.search` adds a :code:`rank` annotation and automatically filters and sorts the resulting queryset.

-By default, `.search` will search through all `SearchableTextField` fields on the model, but you can specify any subset:
+By default, :code:`.search` will search through all :code:`SearchableTextField` fields on the model, but you can specify any subset:

 .. code-block:: python